Western Blot Controls

 Absorption control Incubate the primary antibody with the peptide immunogen used to generate the antibody.
 Confirms specific binding between the primary antibody and the antigen; pre-absorption should remove genuine signal.
 Can give false negatives (if target epitope is similar in different proteins, pre-absorption will prevent binding to all), and false positives (if the bound immunogen non-specifically binds to lysate components).

 Endogenous enzyme activity control Apply enzyme substrate, such as ECL for HRP, to membrane in the absence of antibodies.
 Detects inherent enzyme activity not attributable to enzyme-conjugated antibodies.
-Rarely implemented with WB, as harsh denaturing conditions tend to render it unnecessary.
-However, endogenous HRP activity has been observed in WBs in some conditions.1
+Rarely implemented with western blot, as harsh denaturing conditions tend to render it unnecessary.
+However, endogenous HRP activity has been observed in western blots in some conditions.1

-Table 1:Key controls to run alongside a WB experiment.
+Table 1:Key controls to run alongside a western blot experiment.

 Loading Controls